canonical/snapd/HACKING.md

 you are testing.
 To do this, simply backup `/usr/lib/snapd/snap-seccomp` and overwrite it with the testing one.
 Don't forget to roll back to the original, after you finish testing.

+### Testing the snap userd agent

+To test the `snap userd --agent` command, you must first kill the current process if it is running, and then stop the dbus activation part.
+To do so, just run:

+    systemctl --user disable snapd.session-agent.socket
+    systemctl --user stop snapd.session-agent.socket

+After that, it's now possible to launch the program from a command line.

+To re-enable the dbus activation, kill that process and run:

+    systemctl --user enable snapd.session-agent.socket

 ### Running nested tests

 Nested tests are used to validate features that cannot be tested with the regular tests.